Double Chocolate Brownie Cookies

 It took a couple of recipes to find this gem of a recipe for these cookies.
 I came across this one from Food and Wine and loved it.
 Super easy, basic and I absolutely love how rich and chocolaty they are.
 You will understand what I mean when you see how much chocolate is in the recipe.

 The chewiness factor is so perfect in these.
 So much so that I thought they made the most perfect ice-cream sandwiches.
 The were perfectly chewy and even when frozen are easy to bite through.
 I loved them with a scoop of plain vanilla ice-cream and a sprinkling of cocoa nibs for some extra crunch.

-I made these with semi-sweet chocolate chips but you can definitely go bitter-sweet for more richness and a definite deep cocoa flavour.
+I made these with semi-sweet chocolate chips but you can definitely go bitter-sweet for more richness, less sweetness and a definite deep cocoa flavour.
 I had to put the batter back in the fridge after I scooped out my first tray but that was mainly because my apartment was so warm in Trinidad.
 If the dough gets too soft while scooping and organising them on the baking sheets just pop the bowl into the fridge or freezer for a few minutes and it will harden up and become easier to scoop out.

 - 4 tablespoons unsalted butter

 - 4 large eggs, at room temperature

 - ½ teaspoon baking powder